tafsirkurd/TafsirKurd/SIMPLE_SETUP.md

 ```

 You'll see in Discord:
-- 📊 Your platform stats
+- 📊 Your platform stats (in Stats channel)
-- 🌙 3 random Arabic Zceer with benefits
+- 🌙 3 random Arabic Zceer with benefits (in Zceer channel)
-- All formatted beautifully!
+- All formatted beautifully in separate channels!

 ---